Tutorial on amortized optimization: Variational inference and variational autoencoders

 Key ideas in amortized optimization originated in the variational inference (VI) community's interest in approximating intractable densities and integrals via optimization.
-We focus on the relevant components of amortized variational inference (AVI) used in machine learning for the variational autoencoder (VAE) and related generative models \citep{kingma2013auto,rezende2014stochastic,mnih2014neural,rezende2015variational,higgins2016beta,doersch2016tutorial,kingma2019introduction} and refer to references such as \citet{jordan1999introduction,wainwright2008graphical,blei2017variational} for a complete background in variational inference. \citet{kim2020deep,marino2021learned} provide additional background on the use of amortization and semi-amortization in these settings.
-Historically, the use of an encoder network for amortized inference is often traced back to the Helmholtz machine \citep{dayan1995helmholtz}, which uses a fully-amortized model but without a proper gradient estimator.
+This section focuses only on the relevant components of amortized variational inference (AVI) used in machine learning for the variational autoencoder (VAE) and related generative models \citep{kingma2013auto,rezende2014stochastic,mnih2014neural,rezende2015variational,higgins2016beta,doersch2016tutorial,kingma2019introduction} and refer to references such as \citet{jordan1999introduction,wainwright2008graphical,blei2017variational} for a complete background in variational inference. \citet{kim2020deep,marino2021learned} provide additional background on the use of amortization and semi-amortization in these settings.
+Historically, the use of an encoder network for amortized inference is often traced back to the Helmholtz machine \citep{dayan1995helmholtz}, which uses a fully-amortized model but without a proper gradient estimator. \citet{sjolund2023tutorial,zammit2024neural} provide further background information and tutorials on parametric, variational, and amortized inference.

-\subsubsection{The variational autoencoder (VAE) by \citet{kingma2013auto}}
+\subsection{The variational autoencoder (VAE) by \citet{kingma2013auto}}

 A VAE models a density $p(x)$ over a high-dimensional space, for example images, text, or videos, given samples $x\sim p(x)$.
 They introduce a lower-dimensional latent space with a known distribution $p(z)$, such as an isotropic Gaussian, designed to capture hidden structure present in $p(x)$.
-Before defining the amortization model, VAEs parameterize a likelihood model $p(x; \varphi)$ with $\varphi$.
+VAEs parameterize a likelihood model $p(x; \varphi)$ with $\varphi$.
 Optimizing the log-likelihood $\log p(x; \varphi)=\log\int_z p(x\mid z; \varphi)p(z)dz$ with this latent structure is typically intractable because of the integral over the latent space.
 Variational methods overcome this by introducing a tractable lower-bound called the \emph{evidence lower bound} ($\ELBO$) defined by